FerraiuoloP/CI2024_project-work/README.md

   - Combine two different trees for generating new offsprings.
 This allows the algorithm to explore new regions in the search space, encouraging exploration instead of exploitation.

-- **Mutation and Crossover**

-  - Various mutation mechanisms are implemented.
-Replace a subtree with a new one (`mutate_subtree`) or modify a single node (`mutate_single_node`) in the selected parent tree.
-The mutations are implemented in such a way to assure that the resulting tree is still valid.

-  - Combine two different trees for generating new offsprings.
-This allows the algorithm to explore new regions in the search space, encouraging exploration instead of exploitation.

 - **Collapse strategy**
 	- A tree can be collapsed with some probability: certain branches are pruned or reduced in depth, generating a new formula that remains equivalent to the original one.